bgachara/bgachara.github.io/posts/rust_ref.md

 ```

 - Since it only has two variants and we can pass along its Some(T) variant, it somehow acts as a boolean expression that is capable of passing a value with it.
 - Useful for situations where the result is unknown, can either be there or missing i.e database request.
-- use the unwrap() method to access data of a monadic result.
+Use the unwrap() method to access data of a monadic result.
 Data for Some() and panic for None.

 ## Result monad

 - Result<T, E> is also another monadic type.
-- clever way of handling the propagation of errors in a sensible way using characteristics of monads.
+It is a clever way of handling the propagation of errors in a sensible way using characteristics of monads.
 - It is an enum of two variants: Ok<T> denotes success and Err<E> denotes error.

 ```rust